clojurewerkz/elastisch.docs/articles/indexing.md

 Refreshing an index makes all changes (added, modified and deleted documents) since the last refresh available for search.
 In other words, index changes become "visible" to clients.
-ElasticSearch periodically refreshes indexes (configurable via index settings, see earlier in this guide) but it is possible to refresh an index manually with the `clojurewerkz.elastisch.rest.index/refresh` function that takes index name as the only argument.
+ElasticSearch periodically refreshes indexes (configurable via index settings, see earlier in this guide) but it is possible to refresh an index manually with the `clojurewerkz.elastisch.rest.index/refresh` function that takes index name as the only argument:

-TBD
+{% gist 20f584500af4540a2f6a %}

 ## Optimizing an Index

-TBD
+Use `clojurewerkz.elastisch.rest.index/optimize` to optimize an index:

+{% gist fae56a5583e204718004 %}

+It takes the same options as documented in the [ElasticSearch guide on the Optimize Index operation](http://www.elasticsearch.org/guide/reference/api/admin-indices-optimize.html)

 ## Flushing an Index

-TBD
+Use `clojurewerkz.elastisch.rest.index/flush` to flush an index:

+{% gist 34fe2aa404f8585e1ff8 %}

+It accepts the only option: `:refresh`.
+When passed as true, it will also refresh the index after flushing it.